starikcetin/Quick-Play-Tool/README.md

 Copyright (c) 2018 S. Tarık Çetin

 This project is licensed under the terms of the MIT license.
-Refer to the LICENCE file in the root folder of the project.
+Refer to the [LICENCE](https://github.com/starikcetin/Quick-Play-Tool/blob/master/LICENSE) file.